AyineS/AyineS/README.md

 🖥 I am currently pursuing a bachelor's in Computer Science
-I will be working on a Java GUI game which will be basically a "Aim Trainer"
+📁I will be working on a Java GUI game which will be basically a "Aim Trainer" game to help practice your aim in First Person Shooter Games

 <!--
-**AyineS/AyineS** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+**** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: